 The authority is Labour controlled (30 of 46 elected members).
 Councillor Jason Brock (Labour) is the Leader of the Council.

 Quality of life is high in Reading and it also has a high performing economy.
 It is one of the most diverse populations in the South East outside London with a history of strong and cohesive neighbourhoods.
 It has a rich, but sometimes hidden, history and heritage and a thriving arts and cultural offer.

 At the same time Reading is the 4th most unequal UK city.
 This means certain resident groups are being left behind and not benefiting from our successful economy.
 There is rising demand for services to support and protect older and vulnerable people and children at risk, which has had a big impact on our budgets at a time when funding is reducing.
-This means balancing the Council’s budget has been difficult, and has required the Council to produce and implement robust plans to deliver its Medium Term Financial Strategy.

 In 2017/18 the Council worked with partners at Reading University and businesses to develop a new Reading 2050 vision document which was launched in October following an extensive period of development and consultation by the three influential local organisations: Reading UK, Reading University and Barton Willmore.
 This sets out a shared view of key priorities for the future of Reading.

 The partnership has also published a guide to living and working in Reading, called Move To Reading, which can be downloaded here.